Promised Land (1996 TV series)

-Promised Land is an American drama television series which aired on CBS from September 17, 1996, to May 20, 1999.
+Promised Land is an American drama television series that aired on CBS from September 17, 1996, to May 20, 1999.
 It is a spin-off from another series, Touched by an Angel.
 The series was cancelled after its third season, spanning a total of sixty-nine episodes.

 Plot

 Promised Land had an ensemble cast, which featured Russell Greene (Gerald McRaney) who was on a divine mission.
 In the premiere episode, which aired as a special episode of Touched by an Angel, angels Tess (Della Reese) and Monica (Roma Downey) asked Russell, recently laid off from his factory job, to "redefine what it means to be a good neighbor and recapture the American dream."
 To do this, Russell and his family traveled around the country in a beat up Airstream trailer, helping people in need, looking for work, and learning from their experiences.

 Russell's family included his wife Claire (Wendy Phillips), who was licensed to homeschool their kids while they were on the road; his mother Hattie (Celeste Holm), who updated a hand-embroidered map to show all places they had traveled; teenage son Josh (Austin O'Brien); daughter Dinah (Sarah Schaub); and young nephew Nathaniel (Eddie Karr), who had been abandoned by Russell's troubled brother Joe (Richard Thomas).
 Erasmus was an old friend of the family who lived in Chickory Creek, the small town in Kentucky where Hattie grew up.
 The family frequently returned to Chickory Creek to celebrate holidays and to rest.
 Occasionally they were assisted by Tess or other angels while they tried to help people overcome their personal problems or rekindle their lapsed faith.

-Early in the second season, Claire found out that she was pregnant, but tragically their infant daughter, Grace, died soon after her birth in the season's final episode.
+Early in the second season, Claire found out that she was pregnant, but their infant daughter, Grace, died soon after her birth in the season's final episode.
 In the third season, the family decided to settle down and moved into a run-down small house in a poor neighborhood in Denver, Colorado.
 Russell convinced the owner to let them live there rent free in exchange for the renovations he made to the house.
 Claire got a job as a guidance counselor at the local high school, where Josh and Dinah enrolled as students.
 Russell volunteered at the Ridley Center, a neighborhood teen center.
 Living next door to the Greenes in Denver were Shamaya and her teenage brother L.T., a former gang member who was struggling with trying to go straight.
 Josh's girlfriend was Bobbie, an unwed mother with an infant son, and Dinah had a friend named Margot, who enjoyed the 1940s era and its fashions in particular.
 In the series' final episode, Hattie married an old friend of the family and Russell quit the Ridley Center to take a job as a police officer.

 Most of the third season was spent in Denver, Colorado, but—much like Touched by an Angel—it was filmed in Salt Lake City, Utah.